-The unitary board offers a more balanced approach to decisions by combining detailed knowledge of the organisation (from the executive officer) with the informed and constructive challenge from the independent NEDs.
+The unitary Board offers a more balanced approach to decisions by combining detailed knowledge of the organisation (from the executive officer) with the informed and constructive challenge from the independent NEDs.
 This unitary approach ensures a shared accountability to key stakeholders to deliver the Group's core purpose.
 It ensures that core purpose remains the focus of all decisions and assists the Board in defining and embedding the culture and values of the organisation.
 Conflicts of interests relating to Non-Executive or Executive Board Members are dealt with in line with the Group's overall approach as detailed below whereby when a potential or actual conflict of interest arises, the Board will decide whether it is appropriate for the individual to leave the meeting.

-EXECUTIVE ONLY
+EXECUTIVE

 Where companies exist within the group, which only exist as brands to take services to market or represents a small delivery element of the groups.
 If required by Companies House as part of their registration as independent companies, an Executive team will act as the Company's Board for statutory purposes.
+The Parent Board has the right to appoint a Non-Executive Director to an Executive Board to provide additional parental oversight.